Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The three sets of vows are powerful combinations of virtuous objects, causing vast accumulations.
 The first set of the Individual Vehicle allows one to create a strong "Dharma fence" around one's spiritual practice.
 This protection guarantees an unimpeded growth.
 At some point, one's mindsteam is liberated from afflictive emotions and aspiring Bodhicitta is practiced.
 When generated and engaged, it propells one to take the Bodhisattva Vow, after which Bodhicitta never degenerates (there is never a return to a self-cherishing mind) and increases (becomes more engaged, giving more "energy" to deepen one's Insight Meditation).

 There are "four doors of receiving downfalls", namely (a) not knowing what downfalls are, (b) lack of respect for instructions, (c) delusions and (d) not being conscientious.
 The first door is closed by learning the downfalls and the way they are incurred.
 These downfalls are certain actions which run counter the ideal of the Bodhisattva, namely the realization of absolute Bodhicitta.
 The second door is shut by realizing ignorance forces us to disbelieve the teachings of the Buddha, not the teachings themselves.
+It targets a person, not a principle.
 The third by meditation and the fourth by reminding the advantages of moral discipline and the disadvantages of incurring downfalls.

 Generating the Four Immeasurables maintains the Prâtimokśa Vow.
 Generating Bodhicitta the Bodhisattva Vow.
 Overcoming ordinary appearances by practicing Deity Yoga eliminates the possibility of incurring Tantric downfalls.